keithh9704/sep10-freedom-project/tool/learning-log.md

 * The a-sky repersents the background so you could make the background whatever color you want.
 * Putting components like sphere cylinder inside an `<a-entity></a-entity>` could be used to add a css element to every component that is in the `<a-entity></a-entity>`.
 * Using `<a-camera></a-camera>` you can use the x y and z in postioning to choose where the user will see your website from.
+* Putting visible with an a-entity could make the components in the a-entity appear or dissapear.
+Example of the code `<a-entity visible=true/false> </a-entity>

 Things I tried:
 * changing colors, increasing/decreasing the sizes of the shape,